refractionPOINT/lce_doc/docs/sensor_commands.md

 ```

 ## Yara

+Note that instead of using the `yara_update` command directly it is recommended
+to use [the Service](yara.md) available through the web UI and REST interface.

 ### yara_update
 Update the compiled yara signature bundle that is being used for constant memory and file scanning on the sensor.